JamesByers/Beginning-Python-workshop/Python tools/Python tools.md

 * Open-source tools

 ##### Learning Objectives
+By the end of this section you will be able to:

-* Survey common tools used by data scientists.
+* Identify common tools used by data scientists.
-* Define the terminal, explain its features, and give examples of why it is useful.
+* Define the terminal and give examples of why it is useful.
 * Define common text editors and their purpose.
 * Define open-source tools, including Jupyter Notebooks, along with their benefits.

 ----------------------------------